-When adding toppings to focaccia, you can either make one big one, as described in the recipe, or make several smaller rounds.
+When adding toppings to focaccia, you can either make one big focaccia, as described in the recipe or make several smaller rounds.

 Add the toppings just before baking.
-There’s no need to add extra olive oil or salt.
+When adding toppings, there’s no need to add extra olive oil or salt.

 - Apple fennel: Slice one apple into thin slices.
 Leave the skin on the apple as it helps with the texture.
 Spread the apple slices over the bread, then sprinkle on 2 tsp of fennel seed and 1/4 cup of grated cheddar cheese.
 Extra old cheddar is delicious.

-- Tomato and goat cheese: Top slice of fresh tomato topped with a bit of black pepper and crumbled fresh goat cheese.
+- Tomato and goat cheese: Add slices of fresh tomato topped with a bit of black pepper and crumbled fresh goat cheese.

-- Caramelized onion: Thinly slice two onions and caramelize them before spreading over the focaccia.
+- Caramelized onion: Thinly slice two onions and caramelize them before spreading them over the focaccia.